sara-nl/spicercourse/conclusion.md

    - :muscle: Integration with scalable external storage
 - run the same analysis on multiple platforms (no vendor lock-in)
    - :vulcan_salute: Interoperability with existing platforms

+> **_Food for brain:_**
+>
+> * Do you think Spider will benefit your project(s)?
+> * How well do you think Spider meets the needs of high-throughput applications?
+> * What features did you like/dislike?
+> * Do you miss any features?

+Spider is a high-throughput data-processing platform aimed at processing large structured data sets.
+Large scale analysis would mean not only a lot of data but also a lot of jobs to perform this analysis.
+It can get tricky to manage large number of jobs and the associated inout data and results.
+Can you think of how you would automate your workflows?
+We can provide a demo if you like.

 # Feedback